The Writing Center

 Welcome to the RMU Writing Center!

-We provide free, professional tutoring for RMU students who have questions about class assignments/ speeches/ oral presentations, graduate school/ grant/ scholarship applications, artist's statements or other written work.
+We provide free, professional tutoring for RMU students, faculty, and staff who have questions about class assignments/ speeches/ oral presentations, graduate school/ grant/ scholarship applications, artist's statements or other written work.
 Our tutors have experience in Writing Centers at a variety of institutions, as well as experience in teaching writing at the college and university level.
 For the fall 2023 term, we will continue to offer virtual tutoring appointments to all students using Google Meets.
 Tutoring will begin on Monday, August 28, 2023.

 How it Works

-The Writing Center offers tutoring in a variety of areas: brainstorming ideas, developing a research plan or outline, editing a draft, or proofreading a final paper.
+The Writing Center offers tutoring in a variety of areas: brainstorming ideas, developing a research plan or outline, editing a draft, reviewing citation-style formatting, or proofreading a final paper.

-Appointments are between 30 and 60 minutes per tutor per week.
-Each student can see any combination of tutors in the Writing Center for a maximum of two hours per week -- up to one hour of appointments, and up to one additional hour as a walk-in.
-Students who do not attend appointments promptly may lose their slots to walk-ins.
-Tutors cannot continue working with students after their posted shift ends or see students outside of posted hours.
+Appointments are 30 minutes per tutor per week.
+An individual can see any combination of tutors in the Writing Center for a maximum of up to 1.5 hours per week (this is so we can accommodate as many students as possible).
+Those who do not attend appointments promptly may lose their slots.
+Tutors cannot continue working with individuals after their posted shift ends or see clients outside of posted hours.